github/docs/content/get-started/quickstart/set-up-git.md

 ## Setting up Git

 1. [Download and install the latest version of Git](https://git-scm.com/downloads).

+{% note %}

-    <br />Please Note: If you are using a ChromeOS device additional set up is required.
+**Note**: If you are using a Chrome OS device, additional set up is required:

-    <br /> 1.
-Install Termux from the Google Play Store on your Chrome OS device.
+1. Install a terminal emulator such as Termux from the Google Play Store on your Chrome OS device.
-    <br /> 2.
-Use the command `apt install git`, and then type `y` when prompted.
+2. From the terminal emulator that you installed, install Git.
+For example, in Termux, enter `apt install git` and then type `y` when prompted.

+{% endnote %}

 2. [Set your username in Git](/github/getting-started-with-github/setting-your-username-in-git).
 3. [Set your commit email address in Git](/articles/setting-your-commit-email-address).